-Of course, all of the information here – aside from the various essays – is also available online.
+Of course, all of the information here – aside from the various essays – is also freely available online.
 Isn’t a reference book like this a bit of an anachronism?
-Something for octogenarians to snooze over while they digest their Christmas dinner, rather than a genuinely useful tool?
-It’s not cheap, either: the RRP of Whitaker’s Almanack has climbed rapidly over the years, to the point where the complete edition is now £90 for a single hardback book.
+Something for retired civil servants to snooze over while they digest their Christmas dinner, rather than a genuinely useful tool?
+It’s not a cheap book, either: the RRP of Whitaker’s Almanack has climbed rapidly over the years, to the point where the complete 2018 edition is priced at £90 for a single hardback book.
 That price is largely academic, though: it sells at around £55 online, and is clearly priced to be discounted.
 (That’s not great for bricks and mortar bookshops, who tend to get a raw deal out of this kind of pricing strategy.)
 There’s also a concise edition available, containing a selection of the UK material, priced at a more High Street-friendly £25.

 But if you can afford it, or settle for the concise edition, it might just be worth getting hold of a copy.